Quick Answer

 And, for stylish modern men who seek to embody true aristocratic refinement and old-money elegance, studying Onassis and his unique wardrobe is paramount.

-The Onassis Look
+The Onassis Wardrobe

 At the heart of Aristotle Onassis’s sartorial legacy lies a wardrobe built on impeccable tailoring, luxurious fabrics, and understated accessories that depict wealth and sophistication.